 i Licensing and permits

-There are several instruments that regulate social and environmental aspects of project finance transactions and construction contracts.
+There are several instruments that regulate the social and environmental aspects of project finance transactions and construction contracts.
 These instruments may be divided into three layers, namely laws, delegated legislation, and environmental and sanitary norms.
 Laws provide general principles and methods of environmental protection and thus serve as a framework for the other two layers.
 Delegated legislation, as adopted by the Cabinet of Ministers, sets out the procedures for ensuring compliance with the principles expressed in the laws.
-Finally, the environmental norms establish detailed requirements to be complied with during the design, construction and operation stages.
+Finally, environmental norms establish detailed requirements to be complied with during the design, construction and operation stages.
 State environmental examination is the main instrument for ensuring compliance with environmental requirements.
 Both existing and new projects are subject to state environmental examination by the State Committee for Ecology and Environmental Protection, which is the principal body for the supervision of environmental issues.

 As part of the state environmental examination process, the State Committee reviews and approves environmental norms that are mandatory for all entities.
 Additionally, with respect to new projects, state environmental examination is carried out in the form of an environmental impact assessment consisting of three stages:

 - a draft environmental impact statement, which should be prepared before the commencement of financing of the project;